 Possible Side Effects

 Both have reported experiences of severe cramping.
 The Morning After Pill can have possible outcomes of irregular periods, delayed ovulation, nausea, and cramps.
-The Abortion Pill can have possible side effects such as heavy bleeding*, cramping, possible hemorrhaging, and incomplete abortion, among other things.
+The Abortion Pill can have possible side effects such as heavy bleeding*, cramping, possible hemorrhaging, and incomplete abortion.

-If you find yourself in situations in which you are considering with one of these options, please call us at We Care Pregnancy Clinic, where we can give you information that will help you to make the most informed choice you can.
+If you find yourself a situation in which you are considering with one of these options, please call us at We Care Pregnancy Clinic.
+We can offer information that will help you to make the most informed choice you can.